autobrr/sfvbrr/README.md

 - [Regex patterns](#regex-patterns), when `regex: true` is set: The pattern is treated as a regular expression
 - [Nested patterns](#nested-patterns): Patterns with `/` to match files inside directories

-The `deny_unexpected` option is a **required** boolean flag (bu default `true`) for each pattern that controls strictness - only files/directories that match at least one rule pattern are allowed.
+The `deny_unexpected` option is a **required** boolean flag (by default `true`) for each pattern that controls strictness - only files/directories that match at least one rule pattern are allowed.
 Any file or directory that doesn't match any rule will cause validation to fail.

 Minimum/Maximum is another **required** field for each pattern (it has no default - `0`).
 If specified, the count of matching files/directories must be **greater than or equal** (min) / **less than or equal** (max) to this value.